 Inducted on February 26, 2001

-Documentaries featuring Les Freres Michot have aired on CNN, Discovery Channel, the Travel Channel, TV5 (France), and Public TV (Spain).
-The band was honored as a "Living Legend" by the Cajun Museum in Erath, La.
-The group was featured in a Louisiana Crossroads program in Lafayette and Lake Charles.
+Documentaries featuring Les Freres Michot have aired on CNN, the Discovery Channel, the Travel Channel, TV5 (France), and Public TV (Spain).
+The band was honored as a "Living Legend" by the Cajun Museum in Erath, La, and the Michot Family received the Acadian Cultural Preservation Award from the Bayou Vermilion District and Vermilionville in 2012.
+Les Freres Michot and the Lost Bayou Ramblers were featured in a Louisiana Crossroads program in Lafayette and Lake Charles in 2013.
+Les Freres Michot was selected to play with the Acadian Symphony Orchestra for its annual Red White and Boom Independence Day Concert in 2007.